patkoton/expenses-chart-component/README.md

 - [Canvas Charts](https://canvasjs.com) - This helped me with my column chart.
 I really liked this pattern and will use it going forward.

+- [Stackflow](https://stackoverflow.com/) - This community helped me with solutions to problems encountered while some codes weren't working.

 ## Author